-- was terminated in 2004 due to lack of funding. - A National Acid Precipitation Assessment Program site was established on West Twin Creek in the Hoh Valley in 1984.
+- was terminated in 2004 due to lack of funding. - A Clean Air Status and Trends Network (CASTNET) site was co-located with the air quality monitoring station from 1998 to 2004.
+This site measured dry deposition of nitrogen and sulfur. - A National Acid Precipitation Assessment Program site was established on West Twin Creek in the Hoh Valley in 1984.
 Funding for this site continued through the NPS Small Watersheds Program until 2003. - A visibility camera documented daily conditions at Lake Crescent from 1985 to 1991. - The Washington State Department of Ecology operated a nephelometer to monitor summer visibility at Hurricane Ridge from 1992 to 2002.
 This program was ended due to lack of state funding. - Seasonal (summer only) passive ozone sampling occurred on the north, east, and southeast slopes of the park from 1995 to 2003.
 This effort was replaced with a portable ozone station in 2004. - An EPA National Dioxin Air Monitoring Network (NDAMN) station operated at Ozette from 1999 to 2004.